 DCM curb type for secondary (local) streets is required to be Type 2 (rolled) curb and gutter.
-AMC Title 21.08.050.G requires curb and gutters to be in accordance with the DCM but shall be Type 1 (barrier) except for the following exceptions: 1).
-Curb and gutter within the arc of a residential scale cul-de-sac may be Type 2 (rolled) curb and gutter.
-2).
-Type 2 (rolled) curb and gutter may be provided for residential minor streets carrying 500 ADT i.) that do not require installation of sidewalks per Section 21.08.050H; ii.) when the pedestrian facilities will be separated from the curb by a minimum of 3 feet; or iii.) if the Municipal Traffic Engineer determines that strict adherence to Type 1 curb is not expected to improve walkability or is not achievable based on documentation to include topography, developmental lot size, anticipated driveway spacing, and dimensional standards.
+AMC Title 21.08.050.G requires curb and gutters to be in accordance with the DCM but shall be Type 1 (barrier) except for the following exceptions:

+- 1).
+Curb and gutter within the arc of a residential scale cul-de-sac may be Type 2 (rolled) curb and gutter. - 2).
+Type 2 (rolled) curb and gutter may be provided for residential minor streets as defined in Subsection 21.08.050.D.1.a.i. - i.) that do not require installation of sidewalks per Section 21.08.050.H; or - ii.) when the pedestrian facilities will be separated from the curb by a minimum of 3 feet; or - iii.) if the Municipal Traffic Engineer determines that strict adherence to Type 1 curb is not expected to improve walkability or is not achievable based on documentation to include topography, developmental lot size, anticipated driveway spacing, and dimensional standards. - a) AMC Title 21.08.050.D.1.a.i. states residential minor states have the sole purpose of providing frontage for service and access to individual lots.
+These streets carry only traffic having either an origin or a destination on the street itself, and include cul-de-sacs or small loops carrying 500 average daily trips.